credo-ai/credoai_lens/docs/index.rst

 .. image:: _static/images/credo_ai-lens.png
    :width: 400

-Lens is Credo AI's AI Assessment Framework.
-It supports assessment of AI systems, with a focus on responsible AI assessment.
-It also streamlines integration with the Credo AI Governance App.
+Lens is an AI Assessment Framework.
+With a focus on responsible AI, Lens makes comprehensive AI assessment streamlined, structured and interpretable to diverse audiences.
+Lens aims to be the single entrypoint to a broad ecosystem of open source assessment tools developed in industry and academia.
+It is also extensible, and can accomodate your own assessment pipeline as custom modules.

+Lens is developed by Credo AI, and integrates easily with the Credo AI Governance App. comprehensive is the foundation of AI Governance, but it is only one component!
+The Governance App helps with the rest.

 Check out the :ref:`quickstart tutorial <quickstart>` to get started.